Skip to content

 Frequently asked questions

-How much does hail roof repair cost in Peoria?
+How much will I have to pay out of pocket for roof repair in Peoria?

-How long does it take to get a roof repair after a hail storm in Peoria?
+How long does it take to get repair work scheduled in Peoria after a hail event?

 Wind/hail deductible notice

-Illinois homeowners policies typically carry a separate wind and hail deductible structured as a percentage of dwelling coverage rather than a flat dollar amount.
-In Peoria County, most policies use a 1–2% deductible.
-On a home insured for $350,000 at a 2% wind/hail deductible, the homeowner's out-of-pocket cost before insurance covers repairs is $7,000.
-Verify your specific deductible percentage and dollar amount on your declarations page before filing a claim.
+Illinois homeowners in Peoria County typically carry a separate wind and hail deductible structured as a percentage of dwelling coverage—usually 1–2% rather than a flat dollar amount.
+On a home with an insured value of $149,500 at a 2% deductible, the out-of-pocket cost would be $2,990 before insurance covers the repair.
+Cosmetic hail damage that does not impair roof function is increasingly excluded from Illinois policies, so a contractor inspection report is essential to establish that the damage qualifies for coverage.